sascristian/HeyberryAI/README.md

 ## Using Mycroft without Home.
 If you do not wish to use our service, you may insert your own API keys into the configuration files listed below in <b>configuration</b>.

-The place to insert the API key looks like the following:
+The place to insert the API keys looks like the following:

-`[WeatherSkill]`

-`api_key = ""`
+`"APIS": {`
+`    "WolframAlphaAPI": "key",`
+`    "WeatherAPI": "key",`
+`    "GraphAPI": "key",`
+`    "MashapeAPI": "key",`
+`    "WikimapiaAPI": "key",`
+`    "CloudsightAPI": "key",`
+`    "RedditAPI": "key",`
+`    "CloudsightSecret": "secret",`
+`    "RedditSecret": "secret"`
+`  },`

 Put the relevant key in between the quotes and Mycroft Core should begin to use the key immediately.

 ### APIs and dependencies in this fork ###

-some api keys are needed, check config file for placeholders to change

 caffe must be installed for dream skill and path added to config file

-requirments.txt will be updated in the future, check links bellow and watch skills log for debug on missing dependencies
+requirements.txt will be updated in the future, check skill links for dependencies and watch skills log for debug on missing dependencies

 ### API Key services